tomwassenberg/itpol/linux-workstation-security.md

 partnered with Microsoft to sign their released kernels with a key that is already recognized by most system manufacturers, therefore saving you the trouble of having to deal with key importing.

-As an extra measure, before someone is allowed to even get to the boot partition and try some badness there, let's make them enter a password.
-This password should be different from your UEFI management password, in order to prevent shoulder-surfing.
-If you shut down and start a lot, you may choose to not bother with this, as you will already have to enter a LUKS passphrase and this will save you a few extra keystrokes.

 ## Distro choice considerations